ffis/rt-map/README.md

 _**loadElements** method_: This method is called each time your data need to be retrieved, it should return a _Promise_.
 The default implementation is a $.getJSON, but you may use another _Promise_ based method instead.
+The _Promise_ should return an array of objects.

 ```js
 rtMapAPI.prototype.loadElements = function() {